Pleasure (2013 film)

 Pleasure is a 2013 Swedish short film by Ninja Thyberg.
 The film tells the story of a girl Marie (played by Jenny Hutton) who agrees to perform a double-anal sex scene in a hard porn video in order to keep her job.
 The short tells about the darker side of the porn industry.

-It won the "Semaine de la Critique" also known as the Canal + Award at the 2013 Cannes Film Festival and will be broadcast on Canal + in France.
+It won the Canal + Award in the Critics' Week section at the 2013 Cannes Film Festival and was broadcast on Canal + in France.
 An extended version debuted at the Sundance Film Festival.

 Thyberg adapted the short into a feature-length film, released in 2022 by NEON.